 - Have an annual effect on the economy of \$100 million or more or adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or state, local, or tribal governments or communities; - Create a serious inconsistency or otherwise interfere with an action taken or planned by another agency; - Materially alter the budgetary impact of entitlements, grants, user fees, or loan programs or the rights and obligations of recipients thereof; or - Raise novel legal or policy issues arising out of legal mandates, the President's priorities, or the principles set forth in Executive Order 12866.

-To comply with the requirements of EO 12866, EPA has estimated the incremental costs of the proposed rule and examined its potential effects on small businesses.
-This report presents the results of this analysis.
-The remaining chapters are as follows:
+To meet the requirements of EO 12866, this report includes an estimate of the incremental costs of the rule and its potential effects on small businesses.